rachmanr/Blog-Deadline-Generator/README.md

 - Ensures all constraints are satisfied

 ## Notes
-- Output is sorted alphabetically by name
+- Output is sorted alphabetically by MacID
-- Input names are shuffled internally to ensure fair distribution
+- Input MacIDs are shuffled internally to ensure fair distribution